Legal Framework

 • the Optional Protocol to the Convention Against Torture (OPCAT) (2006).
 This Treaty sets out a framework for preventing abuse and mistreatment in detention through independent preventive monitoring.

 Over time, a range of prison oversight entities in Australia and around the world have drawn on international law and developed their own human rights standards or expectations for custodial environments.
-The ACT Inspector of Correctional Services has developed their own ACT Standards for Adult Correctional Services and is in the process of developing Standards for youth justice facilities.
+The ACT Custodial Inspector has developed their own ACT Standards for Adult Correctional Services and ACT Standards for Youth Detention Places.

 Privacy